-Between the recent IRS lawsuit against Coinbase and the several SEC enforcement actions the agency has taken against ICO’s, it is clear that the US is ramping up to start coming after those that did not properly report their cryptocurrency-trading gains in prior years.
+Between the recent IRS summons against Coinbase and the several SEC enforcement actions the agency has taken against ICO’s, it is clear that the US is ramping up to start coming after those that did not properly report their cryptocurrency-trading on prior years tax returns.

 The IRS can go back up to three years to prosecute cases of tax evasion, and in cases where they find substantial error, they can decide to go back up to six years or more.
 This has a lot of crypto investors and traders nervous about winding up with an audit and tax bill years down the road that they can’t afford.
 The best solution to this problem is to simply be proactive, and amend your previous years return.

 You might be asking yourself, is my crypto activity even taxable?
-While this is a hotly debated topic on many-a-subreddit, the short answer is, yes.
-If you were buying and selling cryptocurrency at any point in the past few years, you owe a tax on the capital gain from your trades.
-If you want to learn why this is or exactly how the IRS treats crypto, you might want to read through our detailed guide: The Trader’s Guide to Cryptocurrency Taxes.
+The answer is yes.
+If you were buying and selling cryptocurrency at any point in the past few years, you need to report these transactions on your annual tax return.
+To learn exactly how the IRS treats cryptocurrency, it will be helpful to read through our detailed guide: The Complete Guide to Cryptocurrency Taxes.

 This can be the most frustrating part for crypto-traders.
 To accurately calculate how much you owe in capital gains, you have to know what the Fair Market Value of the cryptocurrency was at the time of the trade.
-For traders who have executed hundreds, if not thousands of trades over the years, this can quickly become an impossible task.
+For traders who have executed hundreds, if not thousands of trades over the years, this can quickly become a difficult task.

 Once you have determined your capital gains liability, you should download a current IRS Form 1040X, Amended U.S. Individual Income Tax Return.
 This form comes with easy-to-follow instructions and requires you to only include new or updated information.

 Send the IRS your amended return.
 Before you mail in your amended return to the IRS however, make sure that you’ve attached all necessary forms and supporting documents.
-In this specific scenario where your amendment results in a higher tax bill, you should include the additional tax payment with the return.
-It takes the IRS 8–12 weeks to process your amendment, so be patient (they aren’t a young, agile tech company).
+If your your amendment results in a higher tax bill, you should include the additional tax payment with the return.
+It takes the IRS 8–12 weeks to process your amendment, so be patient.

 While paying taxes can at times feel like pulling teeth, it is very important that you include your crypto-trading activity with your tax return.
 A lot of traders are convinced that because of the anonymous, decentralized nature of Blockchain and crypto transactions, that there is no way for the government to see or know that they are making money trading/buying/selling cryptocurrency.
-Unfortunately for these people, this is just not true.
-The Blockchain is a distributed PUBLIC ledger, meaning anyone can view the ledger at anytime.
+Unfortunately this is not the case.
+The Blockchain is a distributed public ledger, meaning anyone can view the ledger at anytime.
 Figuring out an individual’s activities on that ledger essentially comes down to associating a wallet address with a name.
-You can bet that the IRS is only gearing up to become proficient at doing that.
-Ultimately, if you choose not to file your gains/losses, you will be committing blatant tax fraud to which the IRS can enforce a number of penalties, including criminal prosecution, five years in prison, along with a fine of up to $250,000.